Bitcoin Verdict

 Lyn Alden / Hardcover

-A macro analyst's 500-page tour of how the global financial system actually works and why it is failing.
-The Bitcoin chapter is the payoff, but the first 80% earns it.
-Probably the best single book for a thoughtful skeptic.
+If part of you is still skeptical, this is the one to hand that part.
+Over 500 pages a macro analyst shows you how the global financial system actually works and why it is failing.
+The Bitcoin chapter is the payoff, and the first 80 percent earns it.
+Probably the best single book for a thoughtful doubter.

 View on Amazon